John Perkins (Royal Navy officer): Final mission to Haiti

-In January 1804 Jean-Jacques Dessalines, the commander of the slave rebellion in Haiti declared independence from France.
+In January 1804, Jean-Jacques Dessalines, the commander of the slave rebellion in Haiti, declared independence from France.
 Perkins was sent by Admiral Duckworth and Governor Nugent in Tartar as a British observer to the island.
 Perkins was accompanied by Edward Corbet, a government advisor appointed by Nugent.
 Perkins described the situation on Haiti in his official letters to the Admiral.
 "I assure you that it is horrid to view the streets in different places stained with the Blood of these unfortunate people, whose bodies are now left exposed to view by the river and sea side.
 In hauling the seine the evening we came to our anchor several bodies got entangled in it, in fact such scenes of cruelty and devastation have been committed as is impossible to imagine or my pen describe."

 Retirement and death

-In March 1804 Perkins resigned his commission on health grounds.
+In March 1804, Perkins resigned his commission on health grounds.
 It is rumoured that Perkins finally visited England in 1805 although there is no supporting evidence for this.
 There is no further record of his involvement with the Navy or Haiti.
 Perkins died on 27 January 1812 at his home in Jamaica.
-According to his obituary he suffered for many years with a condition described as "asthma" and that this was the cause of his demise.
+According to his obituary, he suffered for many years with a condition described as "asthma" and this was the cause of his demise.
 His obituary in the Naval Chronicle described his actions while in command of the schooner Punch; "he annoyed the enemy more than any other officer, by his repeated feats of gallantry, and the immense number of prizes he took."
 The will of John Perkins of Kingston, "a captain in His Majesty's Royal Navy", was proved in 1819.

-The Jamaica Almanac for 1812 records Perkins as owning the Mount Dorothy estate in Saint Andrew Parish, Jamaica and 26 slaves.
+The Jamaica Almanac for 1812 records Perkins as owning the Mount Dorothy estate in Saint Andrew Parish, Jamaica, and 26 slaves.
 It is probable that he had used some of his prize money to acquire property in Jamaica.
+In his will, Perkins directs that on his death all his property should be sold and, after payment of funeral expenses and debts, the money used to make provision for two women, Roberta Walker and Judith Lassley, both of Kingston; and for seven boys and four girls he acknowledges as his children.